Dr. Shirley's History Pages

 AD 48-49

-Council of Jerusalem, 1st Christian Council, decisions regarding circumcision and dietary law are agreed to by apostles and presbyters, written in a letter addressed to "the brothers of Gentile origin in Antioch, Syria, and Cilicia" - (Acts 15)
+Council of Jerusalem, 1st Christian Council, decisions regarding circumcision and dietary law were agreed to by apostles and presbyters, written in a letter addressed to "the brothers of Gentile origin in Antioch, Syria, and Cilicia" - (Acts 15)

 ca. AD 48-57

-Paul writes Galatians
+Paul wrote Galatians

 AD 49-50